amcpeake/FXGames/README.md

 * D || RIGHT - Move selector right
 * SPACE - Select piece || Place piece
 * ESCAPE - Deselect piece

+### Papi Jump
+#### Description
+Papi Jump is an age-old spin on a classic gaming format.
+The original Papi Jump is regarded by many as the cleanest, best executed "jump" game, and was voted best app in 2005.

+In the words of the original creators, Sunflat games, "PapiJump is a simple but addictive jumping action game!
+Mr.Papi (red ball guy) wants to go up higher, is jumping eternally."

+The goal of Papi Jump is to climb as high as possible through bouncing on various colored platforms.
+Each color represents a different type of platform; Green platforms do nothing special while yellow platforms dissapear after one bounce, and red platforms will bounce you extra high.

+#### Controls
+* A || LEFT - Move Papi left
+* D || RIGHT - Move Papi right